-If you want to rent a car you can check out the website Transtur Car Rental; here you can book a rental car with one of the three biggest Cuban rental companies REX, Cubacar and Havanautos.
-This is the only website on the whole internet where you can book a rental car in Cuba by yourselves!
+If you want to rent a car you can check out the website TUI Cars; here you can book a rental car with one of the three biggest Cuban rental companies.
+This is one of very few websites on the whole internet where you can book a rental car in Cuba by yourselves!

 More info on how to rent a car in Cuba?
 Check my article with All you need to know about renting a car in Cuba.

 You can’t miss the website of Viazul if you want to travel by bus; this state company offers comfortable tourist coaches on all logical and most-used routes across Cuba.
 You can check routes online and see at what time a bus is leaving; useful information!
 I’d recommend to take print screens of all routes you want to take, as you may not be able to use the website much in Cuba due to lack of internet ;-) You can book your bus tickets online with a credit card; especially useful for popular routes like Havana-Viñales.
 The Viazul bus station in Havana is located on a rather inconvenient location, making buying a ticket the day before a complicated operation.
 It’s just better to buy them online.